Whether you are a new T1D Family, a TrialNet participant, a healthcare provider, or a researcher — you'll find resources here.

 Antibodies are proteins made by the body to protect it from “foreign” substances, such as bacteria or viruses.
 They are important to our survival.
 Sometimes antibodies are misdirected and mistakenly attack normal cells.
 These are called autoantibodies.
 People develop type 1 diabetes when their bodies make autoantibodies that destroy the body's insulin-making beta cells.

-TrialNet looks for five autoantibodies that signal an increased risk for T1D:
+TrialNet looks for up to five autoantibodies that signal an increased risk for T1D:

 There may be other autoantibodies yet to be discovered.
 Your participation in TrialNet research will help us discover more about T1D and how to prevent it.